Best Engagement Rings for Nurses and Doctors

 High set engagement rings, like this one, are prone to snagging and damage.
 Check price here.

-Low profile rings sit closes to the skin thus reducing the risk of being caught on apparatus or important work equipment.
+Low profile rings sit closes to the skin, reducing the risk of being caught on work equipment.
 Whilst these designs can be less extravagant, they offer a comfortable and streamlined look for those who prefer modern jewelry designs.
 The closer to the finger the diamond or gemstone sits, the less obtrusive it will be.

 Channel set diamond rings are low profile and still able to add a touch of sparkle to formal attire without becoming a nuisance.
 Diamonds are set closely together in a channel set ring, making it difficult for dirt to get underneath the simple setting of each stone.